 It was the 16th of March.
 I remember this day so vividly.
 It was one of those cold, icy sunny days.
 I had come out of my Maths lesson at 12 pm, I had an early finish on Wednesdays.
 Unfortunately, my friend had a dentist appointment so she dashed off straight after class, deserting me.
 I could have gone home then too, but I made the conscious decision to stay behind and get some work done.
 Exams were slowly edging closer and me, having been so preoccupied with applying for Medicine, had semi-neglected my all-important A-level subjects.
 So you can see I was pretty much forcing myself to focus by going into the “silent study” section of the library and finding a quiet desk right in the corner.
 This was my favourite spot in the library, it had a huge pillar in front of it blocking out pretty much the rest of civilisation so you could truly pretend you were alone and concentrate like never before.
 Unfortunately, this giant pillar also blockaded the clock from view so whenever I sat there I have to keep checking my phone.
 I usually lay it out on the desk in front of me, but that day I made the conscious decision not to, to prevent myself from getting distracted.

-Anyway, at this stage I already had a huge grey cloud of two rejections hanging over my head (both which came over two consecutive days).
+Anyway, at this stage, I already had a huge grey cloud of two rejections hanging over my head (both of which came over two consecutive days).
 I had always hoped that if I did get any offers, that they would come before any rejections, but they didn’t for me.
-By this stage I was weak by the sheer volumes of emotional energy that was demanded of me to battle my way through these rejections.
+By this stage, I was weak by the sheer volumes of emotional energy that was demanded of me to battle my way through these rejections.
 It is mentally and physically exhausting to keep thinking, desperately awaiting and keep consistently searching on the internet until you hear back from the universities you applied to…and then to eventually hear the final nope we don’t want you from them.
-I knew Manchester’s response was due any day now but by this stage I had fully accepted my fate of not getting and offers: I had stopped refreshing UCAS track on the minute and I had stopped obsessively checking the student room.
-Instead I had just been through a huge change in mind-set and I decided to focus on what could be changed at this stage: my A level grades.
+I knew Manchester’s response was due any day now but by this stage, I had fully accepted my fate of not getting and offers: I had stopped refreshing UCAS track on the minute and I had stopped obsessively checking the student room.
+Instead, I had just been through a huge change in mindset and I decided to focus on what could be changed at this stage: my A-level grades.

 With my trembling fingers, I managed to swipe my way to my mum’s number and give her a call to tell her the news.
 As soon as uttered the words I heard her voice break and she started crying on the phone.
 It was just so surreal.
 I distinctly remember asking her to hold the phone whilst I double checked the email to make sure I had interpreted it correctly since this conversation was currently relying on the sighting of a single word.
 And that was the first time I read the email properly.
 I was still feeling really lightheaded and uncontrollably shaking, so much so that I could not possibly stay in my comfortable corner spot in the library and finish that maths paper (despite really getting into the zone with it a few moments ago).
 I asked to be picked up and my mum and dad both came to take me home.
 There was no way I could remain in a public environment in the state I was in at that moment.